 With more than 30 years of experience in the hospitality industry, Rajneesh Gandhi has worked with many big brands as a Chef.
-After working for two years with a five-star hotel, he realized there was a lot of scope in consulting for backend operations in the restaurant industry.
+After working for two years at a five-star hotel, he realized there was a lot of scope in consulting for backend operations in the restaurant industry.
 Until then most of the restaurants were only getting basic services like Interior Designing but there was hardly anyone who helped in developing the kitchen and the menu.
 Rajneesh works as a consultant and is also credited for opening a popular brand Pappu Chaiwalla.

 Rajneesh has built a lot of new concepts such as Vegetarian Barbeques, Parantha format stores, Cutlet and Pakoda House among many others.
-We recently interacted with the Kitchen Mastermind to get his insights on menu, pricing, and food cost, and what it takes to run a successful restaurant.
+We recently interacted with the Kitchen Mastermind to get his insights on the menu, pricing, and food cost, and what it takes to run a successful restaurant.
 Edited Excerpts…

 Posist: Being a restaurant consultant, what kind of help do you offer to restaurant owners?

 Rajneesh Gandhi: Basically, we do everything around the kitchen.
 First, we listen to the client and their requirements to understand their thought process and come up with ideas.
 Then we incorporate them and give them the shape of the menu.
 If they have already selected the location, we start working on the kitchen designing process.
 For example – when we do the kitchen for continental food which serves burgers and pasta we know what kind of equipment is required to prepare this type of cuisine.
 Later, we define the menu items and name them as per the concept of the restaurant.

 After the kitchen and menu designing, we start working towards the recipes, costing and selling price of the menu items.
 Depending upon the interiors and the kind of outlet, we select the chinaware and glassware.
 We basically choose from the new trends in the market.
 In the last stage, before few days of the restaurant opening, one of our team members conducts training of the staff on various aspects.

 Posist: How did you come with the concept of Pappu Chaiwalla?